bvzq/Bible-of-a-Time-Series/README.md

 # Bible-of-a-Time-Series
-How to work, analyse and model Time series data, from beginners to experts
+How to work, analyse and model Time series data, for beginners to experts

 Here we have a repository in which we can learn a lot about time series, a statician field in continuous developement with a completely different view compared with other techniques.